norbeydanilo/express-js/README.md

 :link: Follow this [repository](https://github.com/norbeydanilo/basic_api_rest.git).
 You can find an Basic API REST using nodejs, express and mongodb.

-### :computer: Exercises - API REST with views engine EJS.
+### :computer: Exercises - API REST with server-side views engine EJS.

 :link: Follow this [repository](https://github.com/norbeydanilo/basic_api_rest_ejs.git).
 You can find an Basic API REST using nodejs, express, mongodb and views engine EJS.

+### :computer: Exercises - API REST with TypeSript and MySQL.

+:link: Follow this [repository](https://github.com/norbeydanilo/api_typescript_mysql.git).
+You can find an Basic API REST using nodejs, express, typeSript and MySQL.

+### :computer: Exercises - API REST with TypeSript and Sequelize (ORM) for MySQL.

+:link: Follow this [repository](https://github.com/norbeydanilo/api_typescript_sequelize.git).
+You can find an Basic API REST using nodejs, express, typeSript and Sequelize (ORM) for MySQL.

 ## Interesting links :heavy_check_mark: